aiidalab/aiidalab-docker-stack/README.md

 This repo contains the Docker file used in the [AiiDAlab](https://www.materialscloud.org/aiidalab).

 Docker images are available from Dockerhub via `docker pull aiidalab/aiidalab-docker-stack:latest`.

+The available tags and their meaning:

+- `master` tag corresponds to the image build on top of the `master` branch.
+- `develop` tag  corresponds to the image build on top of the `develop` branch.
+- Version number (e.g. `21.12.0`) corresponds to the tagged commit on GitHub.
+- `latest` tag corresponds to the latest released tag.

-See [aiidalab/aiidalab-docker-stack](https://hub.docker.com/repository/docker/aiidalab/aiidalab-docker-stack) for a list of available tags.
+See [aiidalab/aiidalab-docker-stack](https://hub.docker.com/r/aiidalab/aiidalab-docker-stack/tags) for the full list of available tags.

+## Docker

 # Documentation